Food insecurity among college students in the United States: Food pantries

 Researchers have suggested that college campuses examine available and accessible food-related resources to help alleviate students’ food insecurity.
 In 2012, the College and University Food Bank Alliance (CUFBA) identified over 70 campuses where food pantries had been implemented or were under development.

 Within the younger generations we have seen much grassroots organizing, such as at UC Berkeley's student-run food pantry, established as a non-profit in 2014.
 This pantry works with the Alameda Food Bank, with UC Berkeley's student farms, with local donations and some purchases to provide a range of nutritious food for students and university staff.
 The pantry also offers Calfresh application assistance, emergency housing, a basic needs emergency fund, and case management.
-This thriving free grocery store supports many on campus and teaches young volunteers and interns the value of community resource pooling and offers experience too students in grassroots community leadership.
+This thriving free grocery store supports many on campus and teaches young volunteers and interns the value of community resource pooling and offers experience to students in grassroots community leadership.
 Foods such as cereal, rice, pasta, fruits, vegetables, peanut butter, oils, eggs, milk, soymilk, almond milk, and bread are provided.
 Furthermore, efforts to meet all culture’s dietary needs have been made.
 Foods such as tofu and canned bamboo shoots ensure that the food pantry meets the entire community's needs as best as it can as there is a large Asian community that comes through.
 While the food pantry aims at direct discourse with those in need over what types of food and of what quantity is needed, it understands that clients are not always wanting to have direct conversations.
 A new app system was created by students in which, upon exiting the food pantry, the items in one’s cart are scanned and entered into the app’s system in order for inventory to be taken.
 Through survey methods such as this the food pantry is able to assess the direct needs of its participants.
 But many students are passionate about the conversations that enable the food pantry to best benefit the community, and so the space is created with an overwhelming sense of welcome and respect with a board where students can write on post its for what produce or changes they wish to see in the pantry.
 The relief that the food pantry offers helps many people make it from one paycheck to another when their funds aren’t enough to cover the board of their needs.
 The issue with providing direct resource aid is that it creates a band-aid effect.
 The relief only lasts a certain amount of time until the food has run out.
 Food pantries specifically engage with social power, as the focus is to work within the community with fellow volunteers to provide for the rest of that very same community.
 Action that promotes human rights, the right to nutrition.